fardog/evidence/README.md

 - For performance reasons, deep copy is implemented using `JSON.parse(JSON.stringify(data))`, which will fail for anything that cannot be encoded to or parsed from JSON.
 - When understanding this module, think about it in terms of undo/redo.
-If you write something to it, that's the latest undo state.
-If you `offset = 1` that would be like a "undo".
-Now the element that was at `1` is the new head of the stack, and the stack's length is now one less than it once was.
-If you want to redo, you can set `offset--` to go back.
-Any "undone" data will be lost when writing new values to the stack, so `offset++` followed by a `write()` would lose the old element at position `0`, and it'd be emitted on the `truncated` event.
+Take the following example:
+    1. You write three different states to the module.
+The length of the stack is now `3`.
+The last state written is at the top of the stack.
+    2. You increment the offset with `offset++`: this is like an "undo"; the head of the stack is now at the second to last item written.
+    3. You decrement the offset with `offset--`: this is like a "redo"; the head of the stack is now at the item it was in step 1 above.
+    4. You increment the head again with `offset++`, and then you write a new value to it.
+You lose the item that was originally at the head, since you've effectively done an "undo" step, and then written new history to the stack.
+In this process, the stream emits a `truncate` even that contains the item that was removed from history with your latest write.
 - Writing to a stack that has been `offset()` will truncate any elements newer than `offset` when written to.